 Ming-Chi Kuo’s prediction graphic for the 2020 iPhones

-Much like naming, pricing of unreleased iPhone models is incredibly hard to predict.
+Much like naming, the pricing of unreleased iPhone models is generally hard to predict.
 Apple set a precedent in 2019 by dropping the entry-level iPhone 11 price to $699, but whether or not that continues remains to be seen.

-And last but not least, there are conflicting reports about when to expect the iPhone 12 lineup to be released.
+And last but not least, details on the iPhone 12’s release date.
 The COVID-19 pandemic has caused delays in the development process for Apple, and the company is said to be “scrambling” to prevent pushing back release dates.
 Apple is also reportedly concerned about potential economic uncertainty, and that there might not be enough demand for high-end iPhones this fall.

 What do you think of the rumors we’ve seen so far about this year’s iPhone lineup?
 What do you think we can expect in terms of naming and pricing?
 Let us know down in the comments!

 FTC: We use income earning auto affiliate links.
 More.